 The following itinerary describes a range of castles, country houses, museums and performances which we plan to include.
-Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour’s departure in 2017.
+Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour’s departure.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
 Participants will receive a final itinerary together with their tour documents prior to departure.
-The tour includes breakfast daily, lunches & evening meals indicated in the detailed itinerary where: B=breakfast, L=lunch and D=evening meals.
+The tour includes breakfast daily, lunches & evening meals indicated in the detailed itinerary where: B=breakfast, L=lunch and D=evening meal.

 York, Yorkshire - 6 nights

 Day 1: Tuesday 6 June, Manchester Airport – Adel – York

 - Arrive Manchester Airport and transfer to Leeds

 - York Gate: Guided tour of gardens and afternoon tea

 - Light (2-course) evening meal

 Participants travelling on the ASA ‘designated’ flight are scheduled to arrive into Manchester Airport around midday.
 Upon arrival we transfer by private coach to York, where we spend the next six nights.
 Those taking alternative flights should meet the group at the Manchester Airport Arrivals Hall – please contact ASA to arrange a suitable meeting time.